 To properly prune the fiddle leaf fig tree, make the cuttings an inch away from the tree’s trunk.
 This is done to avoid inflicting any damage to the main trunk.
 If you prune improperly, it may also lead to stunted growth in the plant.
 On the other hand, a well-pruned plant will sprout more branches from where the cuttings were made.

 Fiddle Leaf Figs Are Sensitive to Stress

 These plants can be stressed quite easily.
 This often leads them to shed their leaves or develop warped and curly leaves.
-Oftentimes, when a fiddle leaf fig is repotted or moved to a new spot, it suffers a bit of trauma in their roots due to the repotting.
+Oftentimes, when a fiddle leaf fig is repotted or moved to a new spot, it suffers a bit of trauma in its roots due to the repotting.
 But if you wait till new growth appears, the plant would have healed from the trauma by then, and the new leaves should return to their original healthy state.

-This article contains the general symptoms for stunted growth and a few remedial measures that can be taken to reverse this.
+This article contains the general symptoms of stunted growth and a few remedial measures that can be taken to reverse this.
 However, it is important to remember that each plant is a unique living being, and their needs may vary depending on the climate, the quality of air and water, and many other factors.
 Pay attention to these little details as they will have a huge impact on the growth of your fiddle leaf fig.